Quantum-Enhanced Convergence of Physics-Informed Neural Networks: Results

-{\itshape Results}---
+\section{Results}

-To understand the impact of incorporating quantum circuits in networks when solving PDEs, the training results for all possible combinations of PDEs (defined by $L$ and $N$), numbers of trainable parameters (100, 150, 200, 250) and number of training data (256, 512, 1024) are evaluated as exemplarily illustrated in Fig.~\ref{fig:training_example} and summarized in Fig.~\ref{fig:convergence_rate_ratio} and Fig.~\ref{fig:mse_ratio_xsin}.
+To understand the impact of incorporating quantum circuits into PINNs when solving PDEs, the training results for all possible combinations of PDEs (defined by $L$ and $N$), numbers of trainable parameters (100, 150, 200, 250) and number of training data (256, 512, 1024) are evaluated as exemplarily illustrated in Fig.~\ref{fig:training_example} and summarized in Fig.~\ref{fig:convergence_rate_ratio} and Fig.~\ref{fig:mse_ratio_xsin}.
+Results for further boundary conditions are provided in Fig.~\ref{fig:poly_results} in the Supplemental Material .

-Fig.~\ref{fig:convergence_rate_ratio} corresponds to the right plot in Fig.~\ref{fig:training_example}, visualizing the epoch ratio of qPINNs and cPINNs to reach certain MSEs.
-Some epoch ratios go down to $10^{-3}$ during training.
+Fig.~\ref{fig:convergence_rate_ratio} corresponds to the right plot in Fig.~\ref{fig:training_example}, visualizing the ratio of epochs needed by qPINNs and cPINNs to reach certain MSEs.
+Some $r_{eps}$ go down to $10^{-3}$ during training, meaning that the qPINN needed a factor of 1000 fewer epochs to reach a given MSE.
 Most training runs reach an epoch ratio of $\sim10^{-2}$ before increasing again once both networks approach the general accuracy limit.
 As this happens earlier when the general accuracy limit is larger (bright curves) the epoch ratio is not reduced as much during training.
 A larger general accuracy limit is due to PDEs that are hard to solve in combination with insufficient small numbers of trainable parameters in the network.
-In general, the specific PDE does not appear to have a direct influence, but rather affects the general accuracy limit based on the number of parameters, which in turn is the main influences on the epoch ratio during training.
+In general, the specific PDE does not appear to have a direct influence, but rather affects the general accuracy limit based on the number of parameters, which in turn is the main influence on the epoch ratio during training.
 This suggests that qPINNs appear to be equally beneficial for all PDEs considered as long as the number of trainable parameters is sufficient.

+The training benefits from including quantum circuits in the networks not only from the perspective of epochs needed for achieving a specific MSE.
+There is also an improvement in terms of MSE when training for a fixed number of epochs (Fig.~\ref{fig:mse_ratio_xsin}).
+As with the epoch ratio, the MSE ratio strongly depends on the general accuracy limit.
+While for larger general accuracy limits qPINNs perform only slightly better (brighter lines in Fig.~\ref{fig:convergence_rate_ratio}), for small general accuracy limits the MSE of qPINNs is up to 100 times smaller than the MSE of cPINNs in the same training epoch (darker lines in Fig.~\ref{fig:convergence_rate_ratio}).
+Nevertheless, eventually all $r_{mse}$ seem to increase back to $1$ when approaching the general accuracy limit, if they were trained sufficiently long.

+In summary, the general accuracy limit defines the potential of a qPINN compared to a cPINN of the same size.
+While a higher general accuracy limit, i.e., a large mean squared error remaining after training, restricts the possibility of improvement, a smaller general accuracy limit enables superior performance.
+This is not only true for the boundary conditions 'xsin' shown here, but applies also for the 'poly' boundary conditions presented in the Supplemental Material .